safe-global/safe-singleton-factory/README.md

 The Safe team will aim to respond to new network requests within two weeks.

-### OP Stack
+### OP Stack and ZKsync Networks

-OP Stack based networks include the Safe Singleton Factory as a pre-installed contract, meaning that there is no need to deploy it.
+OP Stack networks and ZKsync based networks with the [EVM bytecode interpreter](https://docs.zksync.io/zksync-era/unique-features/evm-interpreter/evm-interpreter) include the Safe Singleton Factory as a pre-installed contract, meaning that there is no need to deploy it.
 Therefore, there is no need to create a signed deployment transaction for such networks.
 These networks can be added to this repository by submitting a PR adding a `deployment.json` with the following contents:

 ```json
 {